yueyuanxu/scHiCAR/4_chromatin_contact/README.md

 The output `04_summary/*.read.summary` files summarize contact statistics and serve as QC metrics.

-The `05_filtered/*.dedup.filtered.pairs.gz` files can be used in downstream pseudo-bulk or single-cell analysis.
+The output `05_filtered/*.dedup.filtered.pairs.gz` files can be used in downstream pseudo-bulk or single-cell analysis.